Empirical Bayes estimation: When does $g$-modeling beat $f$-modeling in theory (and in practice)?: Estimation of Poisson mixture

 \section{Estimation of Poisson mixture}

 We start by formally introducing the density estimation framework.
 Let $Y^n = (Y_1,\ldots,Y_n)$ be i.i.d.~observations from the Poisson mixture $f_G$ in (\ref{def:poi_mixture_intro}), where $G$ is some mixing distribution supported on $\reals_+$.
-For $p>0$ and $M_p\geq 0$, define the following class of priors based on $p$th moment constraint:
+We will mainly be interested in the set of mixing distributions defined in (\ref{def:mixture_class_intro}).
+For any estimator $\hat{f}$ that is a valid probability mass function, its squared Hellinger error for estimating $f_G$ is